cncf/kubernetes-community-days/README.md

 4. Optionally, add any Markdown content you want below the YAML metadata header.

-5. Submit a pull request to this repository.
+5. Submit a pull request (PR) to this repository.

+6. Netlify creates a preview of your PR.
+Ensure that things look correct and then add `LGTM` as a comment to your PR.

 ## Publishing the site